As a therapist to several people navigating long-standing anxiety, this is the narrative that I have heard dozens of times now. Picture this:

 Depending on how your anxiety manifests, leaving the home may have been tough even before the coronavirus outbreak.
 Individual therapy can help you get to the core of the thought patterns that may keep you stuck in the loop of panic, and it can give you practical solutions to help you cope with the symptoms of anxiety: poor sleep, difficulty concentrating, and panic attacks, just to name a few.

 In addition to therapy, this might be a good time to consult a psychiatrist or your primary care provider about medication for anxiety.
 Not only might you benefit from some short-term psychopharmaceutical intervention; starting medications while on lockdown may offer breathing room for the time it can take to find the correct medication or dosage.
-Talkspace recently expanded its psychiatry services as well, and some primary care providers are versed in common medications for depression and anxiety.
+Talkspace recently expanded its online psychiatry services as well, and some primary care providers are versed in common medications for depression and anxiety.

 What are the different branches of psychiatry?